Landlocked country: Political repercussions

 The United Nations Convention on the Law of the Sea now gives a landlocked country a right of access to and from the sea without taxation of traffic through transit states.
 The United Nations has a programme of action to assist landlocked developing countries, and the current responsible Undersecretary-General is Anwarul Karim Chowdhury.

 Some countries have a long coastline, but much of it may not be readily usable for trade and commerce.
 For instance, in its early history, Russia's only ports were on the Arctic Ocean and frozen shut for much of the year.
 The wish to gain control of a warm-water port was a major motivator of Russian expansion towards the Baltic Sea, Black Sea, and Pacific Ocean.
 On the other hand, some landlocked countries can have access to the ocean along wide navigable rivers.
 For instance, Paraguay (and Bolivia to a lesser extent) have access to the ocean through the Paraguay and Paraná rivers.

 Several countries have coastlines on landlocked bodies of water, such as the Caspian Sea and the Dead Sea.
 Since these seas are in effect lakes without access to wider seaborne trade, countries such as Kazakhstan are still considered landlocked.
 Although the Caspian Sea is connected to the Black Sea via the man-made Volga–Don Canal, large oceangoing ships are unable to traverse it.

+Some countries or important parts of countries have coastlines or river ports reachable by oceangoing ships, but only through a strait or river part of the territory of another country.
+The other country can put restriction on passage.
+Between 1429 and 1857 Poland, Sweden, Russia and more Baltic countries were suffering from the Sound Dues, a toll needed to be paid to reach Western European waters.
+Sweden bypassed it by conquering Scania in 1658.